Memory Access Patterns: Sequential vs Strided

 Hardware Prefetching

-Modern CPUs include sophisticated prefetchers that:
+Modern CPUs include sophisticated prefetchers:

 - Sequential access